wp-plugins/tdo-mini-forms/Readme.txt

 * Added a "tdomf_widget_page" action hook
 * Fixed Widget page to work in WP2.3.
 WP2.3 now uses jQuery for a lot of its javascript needs
 * If you happen to use as your database prefix "tdomf_", and then if you uninstall on WP2.3, it would delete critical options and bugger up your wordpress install.

+= v0.8: 12th October 2007 =

+* Upload Feature added
+* Widgets can now append information to the email sent to moderators
+* Tag Widget: allow submitters to add tags to their submissions
+* Categories Widget: First run of the categories widget.